Gloucester-Hartpury win Premier 15s for first time

 It then became 14 v 14 when Lund was shown a yellow card after failing to get into the right position to tackle Rachel Johnson.

-The Chiefs struck back with a flowing move resulting in fly-half McGoverne going over but Sing's penalty settled Gloucester-Hartpury's nerves.
+The Chiefs struck back with a flowing move resulting in McGoverne going over but Sing's penalty settled Gloucester-Hartpury's nerves.

 Exeter's Kate Zackary was the fourth player to be sin-binned and the Chiefs had to scramble in defence to stop a cramping Tatyana Heard scoring in the corner.

-Replacement Neumann went over for the fifth try as Gloucester-Hartpury punished a tiring Exeter defence before the celebrations began in earnest.
+Replacement Neumann went over for the fifth try as Gloucester-Hartpury - who donated their match fees to former Gloucester men's lock Ed Slater's motor neurone disease campaign - punished a tiring Exeter defence before the celebrations began in earnest.

 What they said